Star Wars: Episode III – Revenge of the Sith (novel): The arrest of the Chancellor

 Windu confesses then that his lightsaber combat style, Vaapad, cannot overpower the Sith Lord, and that it is in fact his ability to sense weaknesses, or "shatterpoints", which allows him to gain the upper hand.
 (Windu's ability is first mentioned in Stover's previous Expanded Universe novel, Shatterpoint.)
-During the fight, Windu realizes that Palpatine's shatterpoint is Anakin Skywalker himself.
-When Anakin approaches Windu, who is fighting against Palpatine's Force lightning, the Jedi Master senses that Palpatine does not fear Anakin at all, and would make no move to defend himself.
+During the fight, Windu realizes that Sidious' shatterpoint is Anakin Skywalker himself.
+When Anakin approaches Windu, who is fighting against Sidious' Force lightning, the Jedi Master senses that Sidious does not fear Anakin at all, and would make no move to defend himself.
 He then concludes that this is the shatterpoint of the Sith, and the absolute shatterpoint of the dark side itself.

-In the novelization, Windu does not kick Palpatine in the jaw, and he slices the Sith's lightsaber in half instead of the Chancellor dropping his own weapon.
-When Windu holds Palpatine at blade point, he tells his opponent why the Sith always lose: because they are always defeated by their own fear.
-Palpatine counters by screaming, "Fool!
+In the novelization, Windu does not kick Sidious in the jaw, and he slices the Sith's lightsaber in half instead of the Chancellor dropping his own weapon.
+When Windu holds Sidious at blade point, he tells his opponent why the Sith always lose: because they are always defeated by their own fear.
+Sidious counters by screaming, "Fool!
 Do you think the fear you feel is MINE?" instead of "No!
 No!!
 NO!!!
 YOU WILL DIE!!!"

-When he is betrayed by Anakin and shot with Palpatine's lightning, Windu realizes too late that he forgot to look for Anakin's own shatterpoint – his desire to save Padmé, his secret wife, at any cost.
+When he is betrayed by Anakin and shot with Sidious' lightning, Windu realizes too late that he forgot to look for Anakin's own shatterpoint – his desire to save Padmé, his secret wife, at any cost.

-The scene also suggests that Palpatine's wizened, deformed appearance after the duel may be his true Sith appearance, and not simply the result of being hit with his own Force lightning.
-Palpatine says, "I shall miss the face of Palpatine, but the face of Sidious will serve."
+The scene also suggests that Sidious' wizened, deformed appearance after the duel may be his true Sith appearance, and not simply the result of being hit with his own Force lightning.
+Sidious says, "I shall miss the face of Palpatine, but the face of Sidious will serve."

 Order 66

 Order 66 is described in a few short paragraphs, with no mention of any Jedi's death or any clone commander who executes the order by name.
 Only the scene in which Obi-Wan is attacked by clone troopers is the same as seen in the movie.
-Yoda's escape is not featured; he appears next when he meets Obi-Wan on Tantive IV.
+Yoda's escape is not featured; he appears next when he meets Obi-Wan on the Tantive IV.

 When Anakin, newly renamed Darth Vader, arrives in the Jedi Temple with the clone troopers, the narration describes how he murders the Jedi inside, including the gatemaster Jurokk.
 In the film, the scene cuts away after he ignites his lightsaber in front of a youngling; the murders are implied.

 Stover describes the Clone Wars as "the perfect Jedi trap".
-This is the first account of the full extent of Palpatine's intricate plotting.
+This is the first account of the full extent of Darth Sidious' intricate plotting.